Identity document: France

-The last case allows checks of passers-by ID by the police, especially in neighborhoods with a higher criminality rate which are often the poorest at the condition, according to the Cour de cassation, that the policeman doesn't refer only to "general and abstract conditions" but to "particular circumstances able to characterise a risk of breach of public order and in particular an offence against the safety of persons or property" (Cass. crim.
+The last case allows checks of passers-by's ID by the police, especially in neighborhoods with a higher criminality rate which are often the poorest at the condition, according to the Cour de cassation, that the policeman does not refer only to "general and abstract conditions" but to "particular circumstances able to characterise a risk of breach of public order and in particular an offence against the safety of persons or property" (Cass. crim.
 December 5, 1999, n°99-81153, Bull., n°95).

 In case of necessity to establish your identity, not being able to prove it "by any means" (for example the legality of a road traffic procès-verbal depends on it), may lead to a temporary arrest (vérification d'identité) of up to 4 hours for the time strictly required for ascertaining your identity according to art.
 78-3 of the French Code of criminal procedure (Code de procédure pénale).

 For financial transactions, ID cards and passports are almost always accepted as proof of identity.
 Due to possible forgery, driver's licenses are sometimes refused.
 For transactions by cheque involving a larger sum, two different ID documents are frequently requested by merchants.

 The current identification cards are now issued free of charge and optional, and are valid for ten years for minors, and fifteen for adults.
 The current government has proposed a compulsory biometric card system, which has been opposed by human rights groups and by the national authority and regulator on computing systems and databases, the Commission nationale de l'informatique et des libertés, CNIL.
 Another non-compulsory project is being discussed.